Tournament Readiness: When is Your Child Ready to Compete?

 “Should we just try one and see how it goes?”

-These are great questions as a tennis parent.
-Introducing your child into competition is a fantastic way for them to build character, resiliency, and a learn about the essence of competition.
+These are great questions for any tennis parent.
+Introducing your child to competition is a fantastic way for them to build character, resilience, and learn about the essence of competition.

 However, we should take some time to understand and analyze if the child is truly ready for this step in the world of tennis.

-This is a lonely sport.
-Unlike other sporting events that have constant teammate interaction, coaching advice, and an energy filled crowd, tennis events are rather quite and isolated.
-For a first time competitor or a youth between the ages of 8-12, this can be a very significant and impressionable first experience.
+Tennis is a lonely sport.
+Unlike other sporting events that have constant teammate interaction, coaching advice, and an energy-filled crowd, tennis events are rather quiet and isolated.
+For a first-time competitor or a youth between the ages of 8-12, this can be a very significant and impressionable first experience.

 Competition is not about being perfect.
-This concept must be an absolute during the training sessions and for the competitor as they take their first steps to walk out to the match court.
+This concept must be an absolute during training sessions and for the competitor as they take their first steps onto the match court.
 It is about being stable, prepared, and able to apply your training under all match conditions.

-Entering too early, and tournaments usually do more harm than good.
+Entering too early in tournaments usually does more harm than good.
 They reinforce bad habits, rushed decisions, emotional spirals, and survival-style tennis.
 Beginning at the right time, they become one of the most powerful development tools in the sport.

 Let's examine below a Tournament Readiness Framework I use to decide when a player is truly ready to compete.